 1. Have a consistent quiet time

-In my previous post I talked about the importance of the war room for the weary woman.
+In a previous post I talked about the importance of the war room for the weary woman.

 But beyond that, having a consistent time when we get alone with God, seeking the Holy Spirit who gives us power, allowing Him to refresh us and renew us, is vitally important.